shadowsocks/shadowsocks-org/src/content/en/download/02-servers.md

 ### Debian/Ubuntu:

-Shadowsocks-libev is available in the official repository for Debian 9("Stretch"), unstable, Ubuntu 16.10 and later derivatives:
+shadowsocks-libev is available in the official repository for Debian 9("Stretch"), unstable, Ubuntu 16.10 and later derivatives:

 ```